-Initiative: Municipal Sales and Use Tax Was this tax initiative a part of your original plan application \square or a plan amendment \square ?
-Has the ordinance(s) needed to implement this initiative been enacted? $\ oxinveq$ Yes $\ oxinveq$ No If yes, when was the ordinance enacted?
-12/12/16, effective 7/1/17 If no, please describe challenges faced in enacting the related ordinance(s) REVENUES - In the space below, please provide a brief narrative highlighting revenue amounts and revenue categories realized; revenue amounts and revenue categories reduced; net revenue gain; and, any metrics used to track performance.
-Ordinance approved by State's Attorney General and scheduled for 1 st and 2 nd readings by Council-November 14 th and December 12 th , 2016, respectively.
+Initiative: Was this tax initiative a part of your original plan application: OR a plan amendment (XXX) Has the ordinance(s) needed to implement this initiative been enacted?
+Yes □ No If yes, when was the ordinance enacted?
+12/12/16 If no, please describe challenges faced in enacting the related ordinance(s) REVENUES - In the space below, please provide a brief narrative highlighting revenue amounts and revenue categories realized; revenue amounts and revenue categories reduced; net revenue gain; and, any metrics used to track performance.
+Ordinance approved by State's Attorney General and scheduled for 1 st and 2 ND readings by Council - November 14 th and December 12 th , 2016, respectively.
 Implementation date of July 1, 2017.
 Appointed City's Finance Director and Assistant City Manager to compile the data required by State Department of Commerce and State Tax Division to collect and disburse the tax proceeds.
-The first installment of sales tax proceeds for two months arrived on or about October 25, 2017, in the amount of \$175,503.23.
-On February 13, 2017, City Council adopted an ordinance reducing the rate for retail B. & O. Taxes from .5% to .35% with projected loss of \$238,287 expected annually.
+The first installation of sales tax proceeds for two months arrived on or about October 25, 2017 in the amount of \$175,503.23.
+On February 13, 2017, City Council adopted an ordinance reducing the rate for retail B&O Taxes from .005% to .0035% with the projected loss being \$238,287 expected annually.
+For the current fiscal year running from July 1, 2018 to June 30, 2019, the revenue collected by the City of Princeton's Municipal Sales & Use Tax will be an estimated \$1,150,000.00.
 SUCCESSES - In the space below, please provide a brief narrative highlighting projects, improvements, programming, etc. realized through the implementation of this revenue initiative and any metrics used to track performance.
-The funds realized through the 1% sales tax have been dedicated to the financing of construction of a new Municipal Complex.
-Any surplus funds will be used to supplement the Fire and Police Pension Funds and the purchase of capital equipment.
-LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
-City officials have come to realize that, although the B. & O. Tax on retail merchandise was reduced by .15%, the implementation of the sales tax might have enhanced B. & O. collections.
-However, not enough time has elapsed to accurately make a precise accounting over an extended period.
+The funds realized through the 1% sales tax plan are helping secure financing of construction of the new Municipal Complex.
+In addition, surplus 1% sales tax funds are helping supplement the Fire & Police Pension Funds and purchase capital equipment.
+The implementation of the 1% sales tax has been and will be imperative to the success of the City of Princeton's development.